Low-Cost Ways to Stay Fit

 A handful of fitness studios and gyms are offering free virtual workouts.
-Orangetheory recently released free daily online exercises that focus on everything from strengthening and toning different parts of your body to high-intensity interval training (HIIT).
+Orangetheory has released free online exercises that focus on everything from strengthening and toning different parts of your body to high-intensity interval training (HIIT).

 If you’re hopping on the calisthenics train, which is a popular type of workout that consists of exercises that primarily rely on your own bodyweight, check out the Freeletics app.
 There’s a handful of free workouts and one-off runs and drills.

 If you want to tap into a guided training route, you’ll need to upgrade to its premium version Depending on the plan, it costs anywhere from $1.44 a week, or $73 a year, to $3.85 a week, or $200 a year.

 You can access its catalog of free classes.

 Chances are you might already have some forgotten exercise equipment nestled in your storage closets and underneath your bed.
 Before you commit to any exercise program, take stock of what you already own and build a workout around that.

 For instance, I have a pair of five-pound weights and a yoga mat.
 Because I’m trying not to spend too much money on exercise gear, I’ve been doing mainly bodyweight exercises — think planks, pushups, and squats — and yoga routines.

 Invest Only in Inexpensive Exercise Gear

 No need to purchase a costly elliptical machine or a pilates reformer contraption.
 Those types of exercise equipment are not only expensive, but they take up a lot of space and can be a pain to get rid of once you’re done using them.

 If you want to spend money on exercise gear, start with low-cost essentials such as a yoga mat, a set of weights, or resistance bands.
 You can probably find them on sale online.
 And if you’re going to spend money on more costly gear, make sure it’s worth the spend.